Macweese/3C/src/main/java/challenge/kattis/excludeScoring/README.md

 ## Description

 You are participating in a programming contest cup.
-The cup consists of a series of programming contests, followed by a final at the end of the season for the top $ 15 $ ranked contestants in the cup.
+The cup consists of a series of programming contests, followed by a final at the end of the season for the top $15$ ranked contestants in the cup.
 With only one contest left to go before the final, you are starting to wonder if your performance in the earlier contests has been good enough to already secure you a spot in the finals.
 If so, you could succumb to your laziness and skip the last contest.

 The ranking of the cup works as follows.
-In each contest, a contestant earns some number of points between $0$ and $ 101 $ (the details of this are described below).
+In each contest, a contestant earns some number of points between $0$ and $101$ (the details of this are described below).
 Their _aggregate score_ is then defined to be the _sum of the four highest scores_ achieved.
-For instance if a contestant got $ 45 $, $ 15 $, $ 32 $, $0$, $ 30 $, and $ 20 $ points over $6$ contests, their aggregate score is $ 45 + 32 + 30 + 20 = 127 $.
-The _rank_ of a contestant X in _the cup_ is defined to be $1$ plus the number of contestants that have a strictly larger aggregate score than X.
+For instance if a contestant got $45$, $15$, $32$, $0$, $30$, and $20$ points over $6$ contests, their aggregate score is $45 + 32 + 30 + 20 = 127$.
+The _rank_ of a contestant $X$ in _the cup_ is defined to be $1$ plus the number of contestants that have a strictly larger aggregate score than $X$.

 The score a contestant earns from a contest is based on the rank they achieve _in that contest_, according to the following table.